Azure-Samples/communication-services-javascript-quickstarts/tpe-token-and-access-management/README.md

 # Teams Extension User Demo

-A demonstration application showcasing the integration of Teams Extension User management with Azure Communication Services.
+A sample application showcasing the integration of Teams Extension User management with Azure Communication Services.
 This full-stack demo provides both client-side authentication and server-side API management to illustrate the complete workflow for managing Teams Extension access.

 This sample demonstrates how to:
-- Integrate Azure Communication Services Teams Extension User management APIs with Azure AD authentication
+- Integrate Azure Communication Services Teams Extension User management APIs with Entra ID authentication
 - Add and remove Teams Extension access for users through secure server-side operations
 - Generate ACS tokens using Azure credentials